KhaledKorfali2/prayer_tracker_app/README.md

 - App development has been completed.
 - Pending Play Store Approval

-## Code Style
-Variables will typically be "nameAdjective" format.
-(Ex. fajirController)

 ## Tech/Framework used
 - This app was created using the Flutter extension in Andriod Studio.
 The primary language used was dart.